mentallyinspired/take-my-form/README.md

 ```

 ## How it works
-When the form submits to the server it checks origin URL and does a manual CORS validation by comparing the sending email address with the domain of the webbsite.
+**On submission**
-If the domain of the sending email and webbsite domain are not the same the submission will fail.
+1. Check if the domain of the sending email and webbsite are the same
-If they are the same it will send the email.
+2. Submit if the domains are the same, otherwise fail the submission

 It's as simple as this.

 ## How to run it
-Take My Form is currently in beta (it works).
+Take My Form is currently in beta (it works as intended).
-Create a docker image out of it, or run it in python venv with:
+Create a docker image out of it, or run it in python venv with uvicorn.

+### Config
+Add your SMTP config to the `config.ini` file

 ### The simple (not recomended, only for testing)
 ```bash